The priorities for research

 - 5 are the subject of a current trial

 - 69 questions need further research

 These 69 were consolidated and an on-line survey gave rise to the top 26.
 From these a group of doctors and patients decided on the top 10 shared priorities.
 The final workshop to decide on the top 10 was observed by the Department of Health and the HPA as witnesses to a rigorous, open process.
 Read about

-The following questions are also uncertainties.
-However, trials are currently underway investigating these questions and so they were not included in the priority survey.
+The following questions were also uncertainties.
+However, trials were underway at the time investigating these questions and so they were not included in the priority survey.

 Details of the trials can be viewed on the WHO International Clinical Trials Registry Platform by entering in the search box the trial number provided below.
 For many of the trials there is an additional URL for ClinicalTrials.gov which provides more detail.

 What is the best treatment when patients present with erythema migrans?

 What is the best treatment for early Lyme neuroborreliosis in children and adults?

 Is intravenous antibiotic treatment more effective than oral treatment?